First Ever Knee Replacement with "Smart" Implant Enables Remote Patient Monitoring

 NEW YORK, Oct.
 12, 2021 /PRNewswire/ -- Imagine knee replacement surgery with a "smart" implant that collects and transmits data enabling an orthopedic surgeon to monitor a patient's recovery from afar.
 It became a reality this week when Peter Sculco, MD, and Fred Cushner, MD, orthopedic surgeons at Hospital for Special Surgery (HSS) performed the first knee replacement containing a smart sensor capable of measuring steps taken, walking speed, range of motion and other indicators of knee function following surgery.

-An innovation in the growing field of remote patient monitoring, it is the first implantable device cleared to collect data on an individual's progress after a total knee replacement − vital information securely relayed to a cloud-based platform for the orthopedic surgeon to review.
+An innovation in the growing field of remote patient monitoring, it is the first implantable device approved to collect data on an individual’s progress after a total knee replacement − vital information securely relayed to a cloud-based platform for the orthopedic surgeon to review.

-Known as the Persona IQ, the smart knee was granted De Novo classification and authorization from the U.S. Food and Drug Administration (FDA) in August.
-Although the technology doesn't preclude office visits altogether, it enables the doctor to actively monitor a patient's recovery with real-world, objective data to supplement their care.
+Known as the Persona IQ, the smart knee was granted authorization from the U.S. Food and Drug Administration (FDA) in August.
+Although the technology doesn’t preclude office visits altogether, it enables the doctor to actively monitor a patient’s recovery with real-world, objective data to supplement their care.

 Remote monitoring can be especially useful during the early post-operative period, Dr. Sculco says.
 "In the first several weeks following knee replacement, hard work is required from the patient, and there can be deviations in recovery that can set people on the wrong path.
 The earlier you identify a patient who may not be progressing as well as you would like, the sooner you can intervene," he explains.
 "This could mean a change in an individual's physical therapy plan, enhanced patient education, anti-inflammatory medication or the use of an ice machine.
 When I go into the exam room to see a patient at the six-week follow-up visit, I should have a very granular understanding of how his or her recovery is going."